5/2/2024

 speaker

-Our next question comes from the line of Ryan Coons, the data, please go ahead.
+Our next question comes from the line of Ryan Koontz, the DEDA.
+Please, go ahead.

 speaker

-Thanks for the question and nice to join the call.
-With regards to the NFC business, couple of questions there, you've done a good job on PAC and I think most of the clarification here, but the miss on the SEMIS can give us any color there.
-And then with regard to the broader your review of the broader kind of wireline telco business for fiber builds, et cetera, wonder if you have any idea what you're thinking of a rebound for field might look like in terms of timeframe there.
+Thanks for the question, and nice to join the call.
+With regards to the NSE business, a couple questions there.
+You've done a good job unpacking, I think, most of the clarification here.
+But the SEMIS, can you give us any color there?
+And then with regard to the broader, your review of the broader kind of wireline telco business for fiber builds, et cetera.
+Wonder if you have any idea what you're thinking of a rebound for field might look like in terms of timeframe there.
 Thank you.

 speaker

-Yeah, so I mean, the own SC, I mean, we have two parts in our SC, there's a carrier software business and then there's the enterprise business.
-So the enterprise, we mainly play in healthcare, financial services and large scale manufacturing businesses.
-And there we had effectively something between three and $4 million order that booked on Monday.
-We were expecting it early in the quarter, it got delayed, delayed, and it got booked on Monday of the June quarter.
+Yeah.
+So, I mean, the own, own SC, I mean, we have two parts in our SC.
+There's a carrier software business, and then there's the enterprise business.
+So the enterprise, we mainly play in healthcare, financial services, and, you know, and, you know, large scale manufacturing businesses.
+And, um, There we had effectively something between $3 and $4 million order that booked on Monday.
+We were expecting it early in the quarter.
+It got delayed, delayed, and it got booked on Monday of the June quarter.
 So as you can imagine, that business is a very high margin business.
-And as a result, and not only do we had about three to $4 million shortfall, it also was a significant hit to the gross margin and thereby all the way down to the operating income where you had roughly $3 million impact to the bottom line, one and a half penny.
-So clearly this is on the positive side, as I said, it's great that we're winning this big deals today rather than a lot of quarter million, half a million dollar deals.
-But when some of them really don't materialize when they're supposed to, that tells me that the environment is getting a lot tighter and more conservative among our major customers.
-Now the rest of NSC, I would say the generally service providers are pretty animic in their spend, but I would say, it's not universally true everywhere else.
-I mean, in areas of Europe, amazingly in Latin America, business is doing pretty well.
-I would say the North America is the weakest link in the whole equation.
-And I would say, the popular word we're hearing from our customers, we're just gonna sweat the assets until we see market turning around or until one of their competitors starts getting aggressive.
-And right now I see it, the environment is basically wink, wink, nod, nod.
+And as a result, not only did we had about $3 to $4 million shortfall, it also was a significant hit to the gross margin and thereby all the way down to the operating income where you had you know roughly three million dollars impact uh to the bottom line one and a half penny so uh so clearly this is on the positive side as i said it's great that we're winning this big deals today rather than a lot of quarter million half a million dollar deals but when some of them really don't materialize when they're supposed to um that tells me that the environment is getting a lot tighter and more conservative among our major customers.
+Now, the rest of NSE, I would say generally service providers are pretty anemic in their spend, but I would say it's not universally true everywhere else.
+I mean, in areas of Europe, amazingly in Latin America, our business is doing pretty well.
+I would say that North America is the the weakest link in the whole equation.
+And I would say, you know, the popular word we're hearing from our customers, we're just going to sweat the assets until, you know, we see a market turning around or until one of their competitors starts getting aggressive.
+And right now I see it, you know, the environment is basically wink, wink, nod, nod.
 I'm not spending any money.
 I'm not doing anything aggressive.
 Let's just generate cash and pay down the debt.
-And we seeing the same thing going across the board with all the major service providers.
+And we're seeing the same thing going across the board with all the major service providers.

 speaker